supergose/vv-banner/README.md

 # VVBanner Sample project

-A sample project to demonstrate how to bundle a vuejs standalone component.
+A sample project to demonstrate how to bundle a vuejs stand-alone component.

 ## HOW-TO create a standalone Vue Component